 Defense Of False Allegations

-Is your spouse making false accusations of you as part of your Houston divorce case?
+Is your spouse making false accusations of you as part of your Houston or Austin divorce case?
 We are here and ready to help you.

 Many times, as horrible as it may seem, a spouse will make up an untrue but terrible accusation against the other spouse.
 For years spouses have been making up accusations about physical abuse against the other spouse.
 In recent years it has become common for spouses to create false accusations about child sex abuse against the other parent or their family members.